About

 You can evaluate the product on real operational work

-The product can be assessed against a concrete workflow with visible approvals, records, and execution history.
+The product can be assessed against a concrete operational system with visible records, control states, and execution history.

 The product claims stay grounded

-The story stays anchored in records, approvals, execution, and handoffs teams can actually inspect.
+The story stays anchored in records, execution, operator decisions, and follow-through teams can actually inspect.

 The broader runtime is real